mnot/htracr/README.md

   > ./htracr.js [listen-port]

 where _listen_port_ is the port you'd like htracr to be available on.
-Then, point your browser at it; e.g.,:
+Then, point your browser at it; e.g.:

   > ./htracr.js 8000